seL4/docs/CAmkESCLI.md

 The CAmkES CLI is a command line tool for initialising and managing CAmkES projects.
 It's loosely based on the rust build tool "cargo".
 It's structured as a command line tool with numerous subcommands.
-Usage for each can be viewed with camkes-cli &lt;subcommand&gt; --help.
+Usage for each can be viewed with camkes-cli <subcommand> --help.

 For an example project that can be managed by the CLI, see:
 <https://github.com/SEL4PROJ/camkes-cli-example>